dispetx/pdpi/README.md

 *Exercise 3 Formalize in category theory.*
 *Exercise 4 Formalize in homotopy type theory.*
 *Exercise 5 Formalize in Coq.*
+*Exercise 6

 *Exercise 7 Collect data on the public internet.*

-**Data mining*
+**Data mining**
 Implement a data miner.
 Pick any data you want and make a program that collects data.
 For example, listen on port 80.
 Trafic on port 80 provides data about the public internet.
-If you listen on port 80 for some time you would start to see HttpRequests, time and IPv4 address of a host that made a request.
+If you listen on port 80 you can seewould start to see HTTP requests, time and IPv4 address of a host that made a request.

 *Exercise 8 Analyse data with R. Give at least 10 interpretations of the data.*
 *Exercise 9 Write a paper.*

 **Computer Science**

-*Exercise 10 Write public domain transport protocol specification and public domain internet specification.*
+*Exercise 10 Write public domain transport protocol specification, public domain internet specification and a dynamic public domain internet host configuration protocol.*

+*Exercise 11* Implement Zeta function.

 Euler is considered to be one of the most productive mathematicians ever to live considering just the amount of words in mathematical papers.
 One